NetApp/FSx-ONTAP-monitoring/FSx_Alerting/FSx_ONTAP_Alerting/README.md

 #### Create a CloudWatch Log Group
 If you want the program to send its logs to CloudWatch, you will need to create a CloudWatch Log Group for it to send its logs to.
-The program will create a new log stream within the log group every day that is unique to the file system.
+The program will create a new log stream within the log group for every day there is an event for a file system.
 This step is optional if you don't want to send the logs to CloudWatch.

 #### Endpoints for AWS Services
-If you deploy this program as a Lambda function, you will have to run it within a VPC that has connectivity to the FSxN file system that you want to monitor.
-The Lambda function will also need access to the AWS service endpoints for the AWS services that it uses (S3, SNS, CloudWatch, and SecretsManager).
+Since the monitoring Lambda function has to communicate with the FSxN withing your network, it will have to run within a VPC that has connectivity to the file systems that you want to monitor.
+The monitoring Lambda function will also need access to the AWS service endpoints for the AWS services that it uses (S3, SNS, CloudWatch, and SecretsManager).
 Access to these service endpoints is typically routed through the Internet, however, because of the way AWS gives Lambda access to your subnet, it will not be allowed access to the Internet through an Internet Gateway but it will allow access to the Internet through a NAT Gateway.
 Therefore, in order to allow access to these service endpoints you'll need to do one of the following: